Nationals vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

+- When it comes to the over/under, the Nationals and their opponents are 4-6-0 in their last 10 games.

-- Bookmakers have not posted a spread in any of the Nationals' past 10 matchups.
+- Oddsmakers have yet to post a spread in any of the Nationals' past 10 games.

 Nationals Betting Records & Stats

-- The Nationals have been underdogs in 34 games this season and have come away with the win 14 times (41.2%) in those contests.
+- The Nationals have been chosen as underdogs in 35 games this year and have walked away with the win 15 times (42.9%) in those games.

-- This season, Washington has won three of its nine games, or 33.3%, when it's the underdog by at least +180 on the moneyline.
+- Washington has a record of 2-5 when it's set as an underdog of +190 or more by sportsbooks this season.

-- The Nationals have an implied victory probability of 35.7% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the Nationals have a 34.5% chance of coming away with a victory in the contest.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.